Mopp123/PortablePesukarhu/README.md

 # PortablePesukarhu
-Some portable game engine tools things (initially for using with emscripten+webgl)
+Some old game engine tools things (initially for using with emscripten+webgl) *Not continuing this project.<br/>
+  ->Started rewriting everything in Platypus engine project.<br/>

 ## Build
 ### Linux